T-001v2r3/STT-App/README.md

 ## manual_file_to_speech_service.py
 - reads from a file and asks for gcloud speech to text service.
+- bad encoding for the file fetched from the browser? - ipython result:
+	- InvalidArgument: 400 Invalid recognition 'config': bad encoding..
+	- maybe this output can be prevented with a flag? check docs
+- can't run outside ipython?
 - This is a WIP.

 # Db Scheme: